uikit/uikit/README.md

 ## Developers

 First of all, install [Node](http://nodejs.org/).
-We use [Grunt](http://gruntjs.com) to build UIkit.
-If you haven't used Grunt before, you need to install the `grunt-cli` package as a global install.
+We use [Gulp](http://gulpjs.com) to build UIkit.
+If you haven't used Gulp before, you need to install the `gulp` package as a global install.

 ```
-npm install -g grunt-cli
+npm install --global gulp
 ```

 If you haven't done so already, clone the UIkit git repo.